Raising your own chickens has many advantages. They produce eggs and entertainment for days.

 If you have a cold frame greenhouse, they can be grown during the coldest of temps without electricity.

-Here is a great way to grow greens for your chickens so they can’t scratch up the seeds!
+Here is a great way to grow duckweed and water hyacinth for your chickens so they can’t scratch up the seeds!

-When deer corn is in season we buy it locally for around $6.00/50lb bag.
+When deer corn is in season we buy it locally.
 We then take it home and run it through our wood chipper.
 This gives us inexpensive cracked corn to feed to our chickens.

 Corn mixed with some of the above options should give your birds a cheap balanced diet without making them overweight.